VulWeaver: Weaving Broken Semantics for Grounded Vulnerability Detection: Introduction

 Security vulnerabilities are a major threat to software systems, leading to incidents such as crashes and data breaches.
 Therefore, early detection during development is paramount for ensuring software security~\cite{lekssays2025llmxcpg}.
 However, effective detection is increasingly challenged by the sheer scale and complexity of modern software ecosystems.
 In such large-scale scenarios, complex dependencies and heterogeneous build environments often hinder build automation.
 This renders dynamic analysis and binary-level static analysis infeasible, thereby restricting detection approaches to pure source code analysis~\cite{yu2025cxxcrafter}.
 Unfortunately, traditional source code vulnerability detection approaches, such as static application security testing (SAST), depend on rigid rules and pattern matching.
 Although they offer broad coverage, they lack deep semantic understanding of code, leading to high false positive rates and burdening developers with excessive manual verification~\cite{widyasari2025let}.

 To address the rigidity of traditional tools and capture complex code semantics, researchers have explored learning-based approaches, evolving from sequence models~\cite{li2016vulpecker,li2018vuldeepecker,li2021sysevr} to graph-based models that better represent code structure and dependencies~\cite{zhou2019devign,cheng2021deepwukong,steenhoek2024dataflow}.
-More recently, large language model (LLM) have advanced vulnerability detection via strategies such as chain-of-thought (CoT) prompting~\cite{nong2024chain, steenhoek2024comprehensive, tamberg2025harnessing, ullah2024llms, zhang2024prompt, zhou2024large}, in-context learning~\cite{lu2024grace}, and fine-tuning~\cite{du2024generalization, yang2024security}.
+More recently, large language models (LLMs) have advanced vulnerability detection via strategies such as chain-of-thought (CoT) prompting~\cite{nong2024chain, steenhoek2024comprehensive, tamberg2025harnessing, ullah2024llms, zhang2024prompt, zhou2024large}, in-context learning~\cite{lu2024grace}, and fine-tuning~\cite{du2024generalization, yang2024security}.
 However, most of these approaches are limited to single-function contexts, missing inter-procedural information necessary for detecting complex vulnerabilities.

-To bridge this gap, recent studies incorporate source code level static analysis tools like Joern~\cite{joern} to extract inter-procedural context~\cite{lekssays2025llmxcpg,lu2024grace}.
+\textbf{Limitations.} To bridge this gap, recent studies incorporate source code level static analysis tools~\cite{joern, codeql} to extract inter-procedural context~\cite{lekssays2025llmxcpg,lu2024grace}.
 Typically, these approaches construct inter-procedural program representations (e.g., ICFG) to serve as the foundation for extracting code context via program slicing, which is then analyzed by LLM with fine-tuning~\cite{lekssays2025llmxcpg} or CoT prompting~\cite{lu2024grace}.
-However, significant limitations persist regarding the accuracy of program representations, the completeness of extracted vulnerability context, and the transparency of LLM reasoning.
-In this paper, we refer to the code context of the potential vulnerable parts as \emph{vulnerability context}.
+However, significant limitations persist regarding the completeness of the vulnerability context provided to LLMs and the quality of LLM reasoning over that context.
+In this work, we refer to the code context of the potential vulnerable part as \emph{vulnerability context}.

-\textbf{Limitation 1: The program representations for vulnerability context extraction are inaccurate.} Current approaches rely heavily on program representations constructed by tools like Joern~\cite{shi2025phpjoy,lekssays2025llmxcpg}.
-However, these tools explicitly prioritize scalability over accuracy.
-To maintain efficiency on large codebases, they often employ conservative analysis strategies that lead to either over-approximation (e.g., adding spurious edges for polymorphic calls) or under-approximation (e.g., omitting edges for reflection), resulting in a semantic gap.
-Consequently, the extracted vulnerability context is often inaccurate, undermining the accuracy of downstream detection.